tc-Toni/GitLab-Issues-API/README.md

 <img src="Images/Collection%20runner.PNG" >

 ## Getting started
 The project was created in Postman and exported as a .json file.
-Download the project to your local environment.
+Download the file "GitLab Issues API.postman_collection_final.json" to your local environment.
 For the execution of the tests no additional plugins or libraries are needed.

 ## Prerequisites
 The following is needed to run the tests via Postman App: